| The discussion on the strategic

 is a completely twisted interpretation of the document voted on

+by the world congress.
 If, as we firmly hope and as we

 expect from all his own revolutionary background and the